AdaCore/libadalang/README.md

 basis, and is at the time of writing the main project developped using it.

-The language specification, while embedded in Python syntax, is mostly its own language, the langkit DSL, that is used to specify the part of Ada syntax and semantics that are of interest to us.
+The language specification, while embedded in Python syntax, is mostly its own language, the Langkit DSL, that is used to specify the part of Ada syntax and semantics that are of interest to us.

 Status of the project